red-machine-games/raw-markdown-documentation/docs/api/examples.md

 }
 PvpResponse();
 ```
-Here we write a battle journal entry only if end turn message contained `battleJournal` node.
+Here we write a battle journal entry only if the end turn message contained `battleJournal` node.
 No profile modifications made.
 It's totally not authoritarian but at least something.
-Ofcourse you can do it maximum authoritarian on your own.
+Of course you can do it maximum authoritarian on your own.

 ### Developing `pvpAutoCloseHandler.js` cloud function